-Progress toward allocation to OCR Project
+Proceeds allocation to OCR Project

 The net proceeds of Green Bonds were credited to a separate subaccount (2017A Capital Project Account) to facilitate tracking of unspent proceeds.
 The funds in the 2017 Green Bonds subaccount are temporarily invested in "permitted investments," as defined in Denver Water's Master Bond Resolution and the supplemental bond resolution authorizing the issuance of the 2017 Green Bonds.
 The following table provides the net proceeds and reimbursement of eligible expenditures through Dec.
-31, 2019.
-To date, Denver Water allocated 97 percent of total proceeds of the Series 2017A Bonds to eligible expenses.
+31, 2020.
+To date, Denver Water allocated 100% percent of total proceeds of the Series 2017A Bonds to eligible expenses.

 ALLOCATION TYPE AMOUNT (IN MILLIONS) % OF TOTAL

 2017A Revenue Bond proceeds \$160.67 100%

-Underwriters' discount (\$0.33)
+Underwriters' discount (\$0.33) -0.2%

-Issuance expenses (\$0.34)
+Issuance expenses (\$0.34) -0.2%

-Capital expenses (\$155.24)
+Capital expenses (\$160.00) -99.6%

-Unallocated bond proceeds \$4.76 3%
+Unallocated bond proceeds \$0.00 0.0%

-Progress toward LEED certification
+LEED certification

-LEED certification involves four steps:
+LEED® green building program certification involved four steps: